Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Model Verification and Validation

-In this section a solidification problem was selected in order to illustrate the impact of the non-linear dependence of the source term on the transported field.
-The problem solved is the Allen-Cahn equation in the form, \begin{linenomath} \end{linenomath} The details for this equation can be found in the dedicated literature, for example \citet{cahn1958freeenergy,jacqmin1999calculation}.
-To formulate the implicit relation between $\phi$ and $\tilde\phi$, the source term, $Q(\phi)$, it was substituted into \cref{eq:phi_from_phi}, \begin{linenomath} \end{linenomath} As previously discussed, this equation has to be solved to express $\phi$ as a function of $\tilde\phi=\sum_i h_i$ to resolve the implicit relation introduced by $Q = Q(\phi)$.
+In this section a solidification problem was selected in order to illustrate the impact of the non-linear dependence of the source term on the transported scalar field.
+The problem solved is the Allen-Cahn equation in the form, \begin{linenomath} \end{linenomath} where the source term is responsible for the phase change.
+The details for this equation can be found in the dedicated literature, for example \citet{cahn1958freeenergy,jacqmin1999calculation}.
+To formulate the implicit relation between $\phi$ and $\tilde\phi$, the source term, $Q(\phi)$, was substituted into \cref{eq:tilde_phi_from_phi}, \begin{linenomath} \end{linenomath} As previously discussed, this equation has to be solved to express $\phi$ as a function of $\tilde\phi=\sum_i h_i$ to resolve the implicit relation introduced by $Q = Q(\phi)$.
 The exact solution can be readily derived for this third order polynomial.
-For $\lambda<2$, there is only one real-valued solution, \begin{linenomath} \end{linenomath} In the next sections, this analytical expression is used in the LBM collision operator to calculate $\phi$, and $Q(\phi)$.
-To illustrate the dependence of $\phi$ and $Q(\phi)$ is plotted as a function of $\tilde{\phi}$ in ~\cref{fig:AC_roots}.
+For $\lambda<2$, there is only one real-valued solution, \begin{linenomath} \end{linenomath} In the next sections, this analytical expression is used in the \ac{LBM} collision operator to calculate $\phi$, and $Q(\phi)$. ~\Cref{fig:AC_roots} illustrates the relationship between $\phi$, $Q$ and $\tilde{\phi}$.
 Two stable fixed points correspond to the roots of $Q$, present at $\phi=\tilde\phi = 1$ and $-1$, and one unstable at $0$.

+The round-off errors can cause the solution of~\cref{eq:binding_phi_and_tilde_phi} to drift from the unstable, 0, root (see~\cref{fig:AC_roots}).
+Although direct implementation (as in the present work) of~\cref{eq:ac_phi} and calculation of the source term as $Q=Q(\phi)=\lambda \phi \left(1-\phi^{2}\right)$ generates acceptable results, one can seek to improve the stability in two ways.
+In the first approach, an iterative (e.g. Newton-Raphson) method can be applied to find $\phi$ directly from~\cref{eq:binding_phi_and_tilde_phi} instead of~\cref{eq:ac_phi}.
+Then, $Q=Q(\phi)$ is calculated as before.
+Alternatively, $\phi$ and $\tilde{\phi}$ can be calculated from~\cref{eq:ac_phi} and~\cref{eq:binding_phi_and_tilde_phi} respectively, while the source term (see~\cref{eq:tilde_phi_from_phi}) would correspond to double of their difference, $Q=2(\phi - \tilde{\phi})$.

+The following subsections are ordered by the growing complexity of benchmarks.
+First, only the reaction term is benchmarked.
+Then, a non-uniform initial condition is applied to observe the diffusive effects.
+Finally, an external velocity field is imposed to obtain the full advection-diffusion-reaction problem.